What is Cross-Border? A Guide to Cross-Border Shipping and Commerce | FlavorCloud

 When it comes to cross-border shipping, you’ll need to decide if you’ll be shipping to a select number of countries or globally since a different approach would be required for each.
 If you choose to engage in international ecommerce with specific countries, you will need to research the laws, taxes, local currency, payment options, and duties of those areas; and possibly find a third-party logistics (3PL) partner specializing in those regions.

-Challenges of Cross-Border Purchasing and Shipping
+What are the Challenges of Cross-Border Purchasing and Shipping?

 Online shopping is oh-so-easy, but fulfilling and delivering those international purchases involves many moving parts.
 Cross-border ecommerce merchants have to juggle everything from customs forms to calculating and remitting cross-border tariffs, so it’s no surprise that many businesses don’t even know where to begin when it comes to branching out.
 Obstacles in the journey of cross-border ecommerce include: